 I have met with a group of church leaders (staff and volunteers) over the last couple of years.
 They have talked about discipleship.
 They have talked strategy.
 They talked about materials.
 But nothing has happened.

-Discipling Cannot Happen if It Does not Start
+Discipling Cannot Happen if We Do not Start Discipling

 Don’t wait until everything is perfectly thought out and organized.
 Distractions will come.
 Energy will be drained.
 Pressing fires will need to be put out.
 But the Lord said to make disciples (Matthew 28:19).